nimudebi/CSCI3280_2023_Group2/README.md

 This is the group project of CSCI3280 group 2, 2023-2024 sem 2, CUHK.

 This projecthas been contributed by the following people:
-NIU Chenyu
+NIU Chenyu,
-QIN Jiantong
+QIN Jiantong,
-WANG Yitian
+WANG Yitian,
-ZHANG Heqiong
+ZHANG Heqiong,

 ## Installation
 To use this project, you need to use exactly Python version 3.10, and install the following dependencies using pip: